Hijikata Toshizō: Boshin War

 Following the Boshin War in 1868, Kondō and Hijikata led the Shinsengumi in their final battles against the new government and fought in the Battle of Toba–Fushimi in January 1868.
 The Shinsengumi returned to Edo and was later reformed into a unit known as the "Pacification Corps" (甲陽鎮撫隊, Kōyō Chinbutai) and departed from Edo for Kōfu Castle on March 24 upon orders to suppress the uprisings there.
-But while on the way there, they received news on March 28 that the Kōfu Castle was taken by Imperial Court forces led by Itagaki Taisuke and later settled at a town of Katsunuma five miles east of Kōfu.
+But while on the way there, they received news on March 28 that the Kōfu Castle was taken by Imperial Court forces led by Itagaki Taisuke and later settled at the town of Katsunuma five miles east of Kōfu.

 On March 29, 1868, Kondō, Hijikata and the Kōyō Chinbutai resisted an attack by the Imperial forces at the Battle of Kōshū-Katsunuma for about two hours but lost, and they were scattered and fled to Edo.

 On April 11, 1868, Kondō, Hijikata and the Kōyō Chinbutai departed Edo again and later set up a temporary headquarters at the Kaneko family estate, northeast of Edo.
-They later moved to a new headquarters in Nagareyama on April 25, 1868.
+They later moved to a new quarters in Nagareyama on April 25, 1868.

 During the training at Nagareyama on April 26, 1868, the Kōyō Chinbutai were caught by surprise by the 200 strong Imperial forces led by Vice-chief of Staff Arima Tota of Satsuma Domain and Kondō was ordered to go with them to their camp at Koshigaya.
 He was later brought to Itabashi on April 27, 1868, for questioning.
 On the same day Hijikata went to Edo to see Katsu Kaishū and asked for his help in getting a pardon for Kondō.
 On the following day, a messenger arrived at Itabashi with a letter seemingly written by Katsu requesting that Kondō's life to be spared, but the messenger was arrested and the request was denied.

 Following his trial on April 30, 1868, Kondō was executed at Itabashi execution grounds on May 17, 1868.
-Hijikata, convalesced from a foot injury sustained at the Battle of Utsunomiya Castle, brought Kondō's hair to Aizu and was said to have personally supervised the erection of Kondō's grave memorial at Tenneiji Temple.
+Hijikata, convalesced from a foot injury sustained at the Battle of Utsunomiya Castle, brought Kondō's strands of hair to Aizu and was said to have personally supervised the erection of Kondō's grave memorial at Tenneiji Temple.